Volunteer Leadership Information

-Any active members interested in serving on an ADHA council, committee, task force or in some other volunteer capacity, should express their interest by completing a Bio-Data Form for Council & Committee Appointments.
-Before appointments are official, volunteers must complete the attached Conflict of Interest Policy and Disclosure Form and sign the Rules of Conduct.)
+Any active members interested in serving on an ADHA council, committee, task force or in some other volunteer capacity, should express their interest by completing the electronic Bio-Data Form for Councils & Committees. (note: the Form includes the Conflict of Interest Policy and Disclosure Form and the Rules of Conduct.)
 It is strongly recommended that applicants review the PDF version of the Bio-Data Form for Councils and Committees prior to completing the electronic version.

 Conflict of Interest and Disclosure Form

 In order to facilitate implementation of the ADHA Conflict of Interest Policy and Disclosure Form, the Board of Trustees, or their designee(s), shall determine when an individual engaged in, or about to engage in, an ADHA related activity or other matter under consideration has an actual, potential, or apparent conflict of interest requiring some response by ADHA.
 Specifically, subject to the procedures set forth herein, the Board may require any action it deems appropriate, including, but not limited to, the following: